I use a service called Google Analytics to track how people interact with my website. The service tracks things like:

-Additionally, this server is running Apache and, like all web servers, captures your IP address, the pages you visit, and time stamps associated with the pages you visit.
-However reading Apache logs isn’t easy (I’d love it if you have a suggestion for a good Apache log parsing tool) so that’s why I have Plausible Analytics installed.
+Additionally, this server is running Apache and, like all web servers, it captures your IP address, the pages you visit, and time stamps associated with the pages you visit.
+However reading Apache logs isn’t easy (I’d love it if you have a suggestion for a good Apache log parsing tool).